Kaholo/kaholo-plugin-docker/README.md

 ## Method: Build Image
 This method creates a new Docker image with a new tag from a Dockerfile.
 This is equivalent to command `docker image build`.

-### Parameter: Dockerfile Path
+### Parameter: Working Directory
 This is the path to the directory containing a file named Dockerfile.
-This serves as both the working directory and to locate Dockerfile.
 A relative or absolute path may be used.
 If relative, it is relative to the default working directory on the Kaholo agent, e.g. `/twiddlebug/workspace`.
 To find the default working directory on any Kaholo agent, use the [Command Line plugin](https://github.com/Kaholo/kaholo-plugin-cmd/releases) to run command `pwd`.

+If you wish to use a file NOT named Dockerfile, e.g. Dockerfile.prod or Dockerfile.dev or build using a Dockerfile that is not in the build context (Working Directory), then use Method "Run Docker Command" instead.
+For example...

+   docker build -f dockerfiles/Dockerfile.debug -t myapp_debug .

 ### Parameter: Tag
 This is the tag for the docker image being built - at minimum usually the repository name, e.g. `myapp`, and often including a version, e.g. `myapp:1.2.0`.
+If no tag is provided, the image will be created with an ID only, e.g. `28e09682c387`.
+If a tag IS provided, the tag and other information about the image is provided in Final Result as a JSON document, which makes access to the details from the code layer easier.
+For example the size of the image might be `kaholo.actions.Docker1.result.Size`, were `Docker1` is the ID of the specific Action from which the result is to be obtained.

 ## Method: Run Image
 This method runs a docker image.
 For example if a specific build server image, `builder001` has been created with method Docker Build, one might use this method to run it in order to build a maven project with command `mvn package`.
 This is particularly useful when specific version of packages or other uncommon components are required to execute a task.
 Another common use case is when a product or service is provided at a docker image, for example the Oracle Cloud CLI.
-Since there is no Kaholo Oracle CLI plugin, you could use this plugin to run the image instead, executing any Oracle Cloud CLI command without installing it or its dependencies on the Kaholo agent.
+Since there is no Kaholo Oracle CLI plugin, one could use this plugin to run the image instead, executing any Oracle Cloud CLI command without installing it or its dependencies on the Kaholo agent.

 Note this method is meant to run an image to accomplish some task, which then exits and the container is destroyed to free resources on the Kaholo agent.
 Please do not use this method to deploy applications that run indefinitely on the Kaholo agent.
 To deploy an image for indefinite use, have a dedicated server and use the [SSH Plugin](https://github.com/Kaholo/kaholo-plugin-ssh/releases) to run command `docker run` there, or deploy the image to Kubernetes using the [Kubernetes Plugin](https://github.com/Kaholo/kaholo-plugin-kubernetes/releases).

+Example: Busybox loop

+    Method: Run Image
+    Params:
+    - Command: sh -c 'for i in $(seq 1 10); do echo "Output: $i"; sleep 1; done'
+    - Image name: busybox

+Configuration causes the plugin to run a docker command similar to running this at the command line:

+    docker run busybox sh -c 'for i in $(seq 1 10); do echo "Output: $i"; sleep 1; done'

+The actual command that it runs is a bit more complex, because it adds `--rm` to remove the container when the command completes, and mounts the working directory to accomodate commands that interact with the filesystem.
+These are benefits of using method Run Image instead of Run Docker Command.

+    docker run --rm -v '/twiddlebug/workspace':'/twiddlebug/workspace' --workdir '/twiddlebug/workspace' busybox sh -c 'for i in $(seq 1 10); do echo "Output: $i"; sleep 1; done'

 ### Parameter: Image
 This is the image to run as a docker container.
 At minimum it must be a repo name, e.g. `alpine` or image ID `1ee71564b1f2`, but may include any of the things discussed above in section [Docker Tags](#docker-tags).